fmor/icatis/README.md

 # Icatis

 This is a simple training purpose project for reusing the vcl api and windows OS.
+It use firebird c api to connect to database, so need to have more than a free editioon of c++ builder.
 This is a french language application.

 # Requirements